Reporter: What is the historical significance of the French Revolution?

 - One could actually be executed for not being enthusiastic enough, let alone against the Revolution.

 - Or even suggesting an expansion of the scope of the terror.
-Yes, Robespierre considered extremists like Hebert to actually be counter-revolutionaries.
+Yes, Robespierre considered extremists like Hebert to actually be counter-revolutionaries (they were more bloodthirsty than him though).

 - Eat the Rich: The Ur Example for this Stock Phrase came about during this time when Jean-Jacques Rousseau reportedly said, "When the people shall have nothing more to eat, they will eat the rich," which would make an interesting corollary with Marie Antoinette's alleged "Let them eat cake" comments.